-Students who do not complete coursework within the timeframe as noted above will be brought forward to the Student Review subcommittee of the Administrative Team to determine eligibility to continue at FNU.
+Continuously enrolled students who do not complete coursework within the timeframe as noted below will be brought forward to the Student Review subcommittee of the Administrative Team to determine eligibility to continue at FNU.
 If approved to continue, the student may be required to complete additional coursework.